 What we do

-BP has a long and successful track record in Egypt stretching back 50 years.
+BP has a long and successful track record in Egypt stretching back over 55 years.
 In Egypt our business is primarily in exploration and production.
-BP currently produces almost 15% of Egypt’s entire oil production and supported the development of its gas market.
+BP has produced almost 40% of Egypt’s entire oil production and supported the development of its gas market.
 Currently, BP produces close to 10% of Egypt’s oil, and more than 50% of the nation’s gas with our partners.
-BP is working to meet Egypt’s domestic market growth by actively exploring in the Nile Delta and investing to add production from existing discoveries.
+BP is continuously working to meet Egypt’s growing domestic gas market by actively exploring in the Nile Delta and investing to add production from existing discoveries.
 With total investments of more than $30 billion, BP is one of the largest foreign investors in the country.

-Over the years we have established strong relationships with the Egyptian Government and the Ministry of Petroleum.
+Over the years we have established strong relationships with the Egyptian government and the Ministry of Petroleum.
 Our pioneering partnership with the Egyptian General Petroleum Corporation (EGPC) has made our joint venture, the Gulf of Suez Petroleum Company (GUPCO), an industry leader and one of the largest oil and gas operations in the entire region.
-With GUPCO leading our operations since the 1960s, we have successfully managed to maintain oil production flat in the Gulf of Suez and our goal is to grow and sustain production levels for the years ahead.
+With GUPCO leading our operations since the 1960s, we have successfully managed to maintain oil production flat in the Gulf of Suez against its natural decline and our goal is to grow and sustain production levels for the years ahead.

-We are also committed to being a prominent player in the new phase of Egypt’s hydrocarbon industry and the development of a world scale gas business in the offshore Nile Delta.
-In 2008, BP Egypt and its partners in Ras El Barr (REB) Concession established the Pharaonic Petroleum Company (PhPC), BP's second successful joint venture with the Egyptian government, to efficiently run the gas business within the REB concession area.
+We are also committed to being a prominent player in the new phase of Egypt’s hydrocarbon industry and the development of a world-scale gas business in the offshore Nile Delta.
+In 2008, BP Egypt and its partners in the Ras El Barr (REB) concession established the Pharaonic Petroleum Company (PhPC), BP's second successful joint venture with the Egyptian government, to efficiently run the gas business within the REB concession area.
 This joint venture was designed with an eye on being an efficient and effective vehicle for our gas production growth plans in this area.

-BP is also supporting the development of the domestic gas market with its investments in the downstream sector through Natural Gas Vehicles Company (NGVC, BP 40%) which was established in September 1995 as the first company in Africa and the Middle East to commercialize natural gas as an alternative fuel for vehicles.
+BP is also supporting the development of the domestic gas market with its investments in the downstream sector through Natural Gas Vehicles Company (BP 40%), which was established in September 1995 as the first company in Africa and the Middle East to commercialize natural gas as an alternative fuel for vehicles, reducing emissions.